Swarup-Patil/Swarup-Patil/README.md

 - 🎓 Graduated in Information Technology from **University of Mumbai (SIES GST)**
 - 💻 Passionate about **full-stack development**, **backend engineering**, and **clean system design**
-- 🛠️ Skilled in building RESTful APIs, implementing CI/CD pipelines, and working with modern JavaScript frameworks
+- 🛠️ Skilled in building RESTful APIs and working with modern JavaScript frameworks
 - 🚀 Eager to contribute to impactful open-source projects and collaborative product teams

 ---